Agadir and Taghazout

 Amazing beaches are what originally put Cape Verde on the map, and Sal offers some of the best in the country.
-The island has a coastline pockmarked with Caribbean-white bays and golden dunes.
+The island has a coastline dotted with pockets of Caribbean-white sand and golden dunes.
 And trade winds mean watersports like wind and kite surfing are readily available.
-Just be sure to pay attention to the flag system if you want to swim in the ocean – red means stay well away, yellow says take care, and green means you’re ok.
+Just be sure to pay attention to the flag system if you want to swim in the ocean – red means stay well away, yellow says take care, and green means you’re good to go.

 Pedra de Lume is home to a small slither of sand tucked between craggy cliffs.
-There aren’t any watersports or beach huts here, so if you need to stretch your legs, head up to the volcano that looks over the coast.
-At its cusp is a salt-rich lake and a few mud baths you can paddle in.
+There aren’t any watersports or beach huts here, so if you need to stretch your legs, head up to the volcano that overlooks the coast.
+At its cusp is a salt-rich lake and a few mud baths that you can paddle in.

 The Sal Indoor Market, in Santa Maria, is your best bet for picking up souvenirs at bargain prices.
 Work your way around the al fresco tables and you can haggle for the likes of beaded jewellery, traditional clothes and fresh local produce.

-The shops in Sal are painted in rainbow brights and, when you step inside, you’ll find the shelves filled with handmade crafts that are just as colourful.
+The shops in Sal are multi-coloured and, when you step inside, you’ll find shelves filled with handmade crafts that are just as colourful.
 The best selection lies within Santa Maria’s Centro de Artesanato.
-Here, you can get your hands on everything from wooden statues and traditional instruments to works of art made from sand.
+Here, you can get your hands on everything from wooden statues and traditional instruments, to works of art made from sand.
 Most of the buys are made onsite by local craftsmen.